cking5/undergrad_MC_course/MC_undergrad/Tutorials/source/tutorial3.rst

     enddo                                                           # End the 'do' loop, i.e. end the calculation

 The maximum displacement of an atom is controlled by the variable *max_atm_displacement*.
 The *max_atm_displacement* can not be known prior to the start of the simulation and the most suitable valuable changes as the simulation progresses.
 The acceptance ratio (ratio of accepted moves to all proposed moves) can determine the rate of equilibration and the efficiency of the sampling.
-For these reasons DLMONTE provides a mechanism for adjusting the value of *max_atm_displacement* as the simulation proceeds.
+For these reasons DL_MONTE provides a mechanism for adjusting the value of *max_atm_displacement* as the simulation proceeds.

-The initial values in the CONTROL file are the default values for DLMONTE but by altering these values you can improve the efficiency of sampling and minimise the equilbration time.
+The initial values in the CONTROL file are the default values for DL_MONTE but by altering these values you can improve the efficiency of sampling and minimise the equilbration time.

 |action| Vary each of these values and investigate how the energy equilibrates during the course of the simulation.
 Try and determine the set of values that give the most efficient equilibration.